 Internships at Parks

-Parks & Recreation offers a variety of internships in various departments within the Agency.
+We offer a variety of internships in various departments within NYC Parks.
 For more information on available positions, please explore the categories below or contact the Internship Coordinator at (212) 360-8212.

 |Position Title||File Size|